 Any error resulting in patient harm from medication could constitute a medical malpractice claim.
 A few examples of medication errors that might justify a lawsuit include:

-In some cases, a medication error may not manifest noticeable symptoms for some time, while in others, the issue will be immediately apparent.
+In some cases, a medication error may not manifest noticeable symptoms for some time.
+In other cases, the issue will be immediately apparent.
 Missouri allows for a two-year statute of limitations on medical malpractice claims, beginning on the date of injury or the date the patient discovered the damage from the medication error.
 Such an error could cause the patient’s condition to worsen, necessitating further medical intervention or corrective procedures and further expense.
 Patients may also experience negative reactions to the wrong medication, causing pain and suffering as well.

-Medical malpractice lawsuits are notoriously complex and difficult to win in Kansas City.
-Working with a qualified Kansas City personal injury lawyer to prove your medical malpractice claim, even though the law permits you to represent yourself, can help secure the financial compensation you deserve.
+Medical malpractice lawsuits are notoriously complex and difficult to win.
+Working with a qualified lawyer to prove your medical malpractice claim, even though the law permits you to represent yourself, can help secure the financial compensation you deserve.
 Only a legal professional has the resources, knowledge, and prowess to prove malpractice and your damages.
-Hiring a lawyer comes with the following advantages, any of which could make the difference in your claim:
+Hiring an attorney comes with the following advantages, any of which could make the difference in your claim:

-The qualified team of Kansas City medical malpractice lawyers at Wendt Law Firm P.C. can review your case for free.
-We can help you file your claim in the correct Kansas City courts right away, if so.
-We have everything you need to start and finish a medical malpractice lawsuit right here in KC; contact us today to schedule your appointment.
+The qualified team of medical malpractice lawyers at Wendt Law Firm P.C. can review your case for free.
+We can help you file your claim in the correct courts right away, if so.
+We have everything you need to start and finish a medical malpractice lawsuit right here in Kansas City; contact us today to schedule your appointment.